hyperledger/toc/project-lifecycle.md

 # Proposal

-Project Proposals are submitted to the [TSC](https://www.hyperledger.org/about/leadership) for review, using [Proposal Template](https://hyperledger.github.io/hyperledger-hip/).
+Project Proposals must be submitted to the [TSC](https://www.hyperledger.org/about/leadership) for review, using [Proposal Template](https://hyperledger.github.io/hyperledger-hip/).
 Proposals that are approved enter into an *Incubation* state, unless they are of a refactoring nature, in which case the project is turned over